AlexJPotter/fluentvalidation-ts/docs/api/rules/mustAsync.md

 The `.mustAsync` rule is one of the more complex built-in rules.
 You may wish to refer to the examples on the documentation page for the [`.must`](api/rules/must.md) rule to help you understand the different variations of this rule.

-### `.mustAsync(predicate: AsyncPredicate<TValue, TModel>)`
+### `.mustAsync(predicate: SimpleAsyncPredicate<TModel, TValue>)`

-A validation rule which takes in an async predicate and ensures that the given property is valid according to that predicate.
+A validation rule which takes in a simple async predicate function and ensures that the given property is valid according to that predicate function.

-### `.mustAsync(definition: AsyncRuleDefinition<TValue, TModel>)`
+### `.mustAsync(predicateAndMessage: SimpleAsyncPredicateWithMessage<TModel, TValue>)`

-A validation rule which takes in a definition that specifies both an async predicate and a message (or message generator), and ensures that the given property is valid according to the given predicate (exposing the relevant message if validation fails).
+A validation rule which takes in a definition that specifies both an async predicate function and a message (or message generator), and ensures that the given property is valid according to the given predicate function (exposing the relevant message if validation fails).

-### `.mustAsync(asyncPredicatesAndDefinitions: Array<AsyncPredicate<TValue, TModel> | AsyncRuleDefinition<TValue, TModel>>)`
+### `.mustAsync(definitions: Array<SimpleAsyncPredicate<TModel, TValue> | SimpleAsyncPredicateWithMessage<TModel, TValue>>)`

-A validation rule which takes in an array of async predicates and/or async rule definitions, and ensures that the given property is valid according to each one (exposing a relevant message for the first failing predicate if validation fails).
+A validation rule which takes in an array of async predicate functions and/or predicate function and message (or message generator) pairs, and ensures that the given property is valid according to each one (exposing a relevant message for the first failing predicate if validation fails).

-### `AsyncRuleDefinition<TValue, TModel>`
+### `SimpleAsyncPredicateWithMessage<TModel, TValue>`

-Equivalent to `{ predicate: AsyncPredicate<TValue, TModel>; message: string | MessageGenerator<TValue, TModel> }`
+Equivalent to `{ predicate: SimpleAsyncPredicate<TModel, TValue>; message: string | MessageGenerator<TModel, TValue> }`

-An object that specifies both an async predicate and a message generator.
-The predicate is used to determine whether a given value is valid, and the message (either explicit or generated) is used in the validation errors object if validation fails.
+An object that specifies both an async predicate function and a message (or message generator).
+The predicate function is used to determine whether a given value is valid, and the message (either explicit or generated) is used in the validation errors object if validation fails.

-### `AsyncPredicate<TValue, TModel>`
+### `SimpleAsyncPredicate<TModel, TValue>`

 Equivalent to `(value: TValue, model: TModel) => Promise<boolean>`.

-A predicate is an async function which accepts the value of the property being validated and the value of the model as a whole, and returns a `Promise<boolean>` indicating whether the property is valid or not.
+A simple predicate is an async function which accepts the value of the property being validated and the value of the model as a whole, and returns a `Promise<boolean>` indicating whether the property is valid or not.

 A return value that resolves to `true` indicates that the property is valid ✔.

 Conversely, a return value that resolves to `false` indicates that the property is invalid ❌.

-### `MessageGenerator<TValue, TModel>`
+### `MessageGenerator<TModel, TValue>`

 Equivalent to `(value: TValue, model: TModel) => string`.